English Requirement and the English Placement Test

 Interpreting Your Results

-• An “I” means you have not taken the sub-test (either Writing or Speaking).
+- A “0” next to a particular course means that you are required to take that sub-test of the EPT but have not taken the test yet.
 You will need to take this sub-test in the future.

 For more information about the ESL courses, please click here.